 When we’ve made the investment, we should put it out, take credit for it, and let it sell.

-The theory of selling from a showroom and delivering from a warehouse sounds attractive—the showroom has permanent displays that aren’t disrupted and the customer gets fresh in-the-box product.
+The theory of selling from a showroom and delivering from a warehouse sounds attractive—the showroom has permanent retail displays that aren’t disrupted and the customer gets fresh in-the-box product.

 But theory and reality seldom share perspectives.
 What’s in stock often doesn’t match what’s on display, frustrating customers and salespeople, and losing sales—because, as every retailer knows, customers always want what we don’t have.